farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ## Actions

-When a PC needs to overcome an obstacle, they use one of their `actions`.
+When a PC needs to overcome an obstacle and there is a risk, they use one of their `actions`.

 At character creation, players assign `7 action dots` among the following action list: